Gicioks/Teltonika-Product_Test/README.md

 pip3 install paramiko
 pip3 install reprint
 ```

-Program that tests Qualtec EC25 modem using AT commands of these device series:
-- RTXxx
-- TRM2xx
-- RUT9xx

 ## Usage
 Run program as sudo with parameters: `sudo python3 ./main.py -D {device}`.
 For more information run `python3 ./main -h`